HarperDB/documentation/docs/developers/operations-api/clustering.md

 # Clustering

-The following operations are available for configuring and managing [HarperDB replication](../replication/).\
+The following operations are available for configuring and managing [Harper replication](../replication/).\

 _**If you are using NATS for clustering, please see the**_ [_**NATS Clustering Operations**_](clustering-nats.md) _**documentation.**_

 ## Add Node

-Adds a new HarperDB instance to the cluster.
+Adds a new Harper instance to the cluster.
 If `subscriptions` are provided, it will also create the replication relationships between the nodes.
 If they are not provided a fully replicating system will be created.
 [Learn more about adding nodes here](../replication/).

 _Operation is restricted to super\_user roles only_

 * operation _(required)_ - must always be `add_node`
 * hostname or url _(required)_ - one of these fields is required.
 You must provide either the `hostname` or the `url` of the node you want to add
 * verify\_tls _(optional)_ - a boolean which determines if the TLS certificate should be verified.
-This will allow the HarperDB default self-signed certificates to be accepted.
+This will allow the Harper default self-signed certificates to be accepted.
 Defaults to `true`
 * authorization _(optional)_ - an object or a string which contains the authorization information for the node being added.
 If it is an object, it should contain `username` and `password` fields.
 If it is a string, it should use HTTP `Authorization` style credentials
 * retain\_authorization _(optional)_ - a boolean which determines if the authorization credentials should be retained/stored and used everytime a connection is made to this node.
 If `true`, the authorization will be stored on the node record.
 Generally this should not be used, as mTLS/certificate based authorization is much more secure and safe, and avoids the need for storing credentials.
 Defaults to `false`.
 * subscriptions _(optional)_ - The relationship created between nodes.
 If not provided a fully replicated cluster will be setup.
 Must be an object array and include `database`, `table`, `subscribe` and `publish`: